 John Call, who played Santa Claus in the camp classic Santa Claus Conquers the Martians.

 Pat Harrington, Sr., primarily a Broadway actor, appeared in one film, 52nd Street.
-He was the father of Pat Harrington Jr, who played “Schneider” on the sitcom One Day at a Time.
+He was the father of Pat Harrington Jr, who played obnoxious superintendent “Schneider” on the sitcom One Day at a Time.

 Vivian Blaine, who starred opposite Frank Sinatra in Guys and Dolls.

 Rachmaninoff was the composer of Piano Concerto No. 2 and Prelude in C# Minor.
 Considered by many to be the only true Russian heir to composer Tchaikovsky’s romanticism, Rachmaninoff not only dazzled the world with his compositions but was also regarded by many as the finest pianist in his time.
-(In the film Willy Wonka and the Chocolate Factory, Mrs. Teevee identifies the tune played to open the musical lock as “Rachmaninoff”.
-It is not.)
+(In the film Willy Wonka and the Chocolate Factory, Mrs. Teevee identifies the tune played to open the musical lock as “Rachmaninoff.”
+However, it is not.)

 At the foot of a narrow, sloping roadway is the community burial plot for the Benevolent and Protective Order of Elks, New York Lodge Number One.
 The area is guarded by a great bronze elk, of course.

 In the same area is the large, pink granite marker of actress Judith Evelyn.